 Port authorities can be useful economic development tools for local governments.
 With a wide range of powers provided by Section 4582 of the Revised Code of the State of Ohio, port authorities can own land, set fees, and levy taxes.
-They are usually self-sustaining and often operate railroads, airports, or shipping terminals.
+They are usually self-sustaining and often operate railroads, airports, or shipping terminals, but can support a breadth of community and economic development goals.
 Local governments frequently establish port authorities to promote or support economic development.
 This fact sheet will answer many questions that arise for local governments when deciding whether to establish a port authority.

 Is your county or community considering establishing a port authority?
 Are you ready to take full advantage of Ohio port authority law to provide economic development benefits to your community?
 What are port authorities and how can they be used to further economic development efforts?
-The following frequently asked questions will help you decide whether or not to establish a port authority for your jurisdiction and, if you choose to establish one, how to proceed.
+The following FAQ will help you decide whether to establish a port authority for your jurisdiction, and if you choose to establish one, how to proceed.

 Frequently Asked Questions